AbdulRehman985/aditi-library-management/SRS_Document.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-The Aditi Library Management System is a standalone web application that will replace existing manual processes for library management.
+The ITMS Library Management System is a SaaS (multi-tenant) web application that will replace existing manual processes for library management.
 The system is designed to be:
 - **Web-based**: Accessible through modern web browsers
 - **Mobile-responsive**: Optimized for smartphones, tablets, and desktop devices
 - **Cloud-ready**: Deployable on modern cloud platforms